The Knowledge You Expect. The Compassion You Deserve.

 A no-fault divorce is meant to minimize the conflict and retaliation common in the divorce process.
 Of course, this ignores the fact that emotion, frustration, and anger usually stem from infidelity and can impact the entire mood of the divorce proceedings.

 While adultery, domestic violence, wasting of financial assets, and other accusations can contribute to a divorce, the court can still hear testimony if the same evidence is relevant for other purposes.
-The most common examples involve economic waste where one party throws money away and then demands a high level of spousal maintenance of alimony.
+The most common examples involve economic waste where one party throws money away and then demands a high level of spousal maintenance or alimony.
+Understanding these nuances is important as they can still indirectly influence decisions on alimony or property distribution, despite the no-fault basis.

 What Does No-Fault Divorce Really Mean?